-This part explains the Supplemental Inflatable Restraint (SIR) system or air bag system.
+This part explains the air bag system.

-If it says SUPPLEMENTAL INFLATABLE RESTRAINT on the middle part of the steering wheel and SUPPLEMENTAL INFLATABLE RESTRAINT on the instrument panel in front of the right front passenger's seat, your vehicle has two air bags -- one air bag for the driver and another air bag for the right front passenger.
+If it says AIR BAG on the middle part of the steering wheel and AIR BAG on the instrument panel in front of the right front passenger's seat, your vehicle has two air bags -- one air bag for the driver and another air bag for the right front passenger.

-If it says SUPPLEMENTAL INFLATABLE RESTRAINT on the middle part of the steering wheel but it doesn't say SUPPLEMENTAL INFLATABLE RESTRAINT on the instrument panel in front of the right front passenger's seat, your vehicle has an air bag for the driver only.
+If it says AIR BAG on the middle part of the steering wheel but it doesn't say AIR BAG on the instrument panel in front of the right front passenger's seat, your vehicle has an air bag for the driver only.

-If it says SUPPLEMENTAL INFLATABLE RESTRAINT on the middle part of the steering wheel but there is no right front passenger's seat, your vehicle has an air bag for the driver only.
+If it says AIR BAG on the middle part of the steering wheel, but there is no right front passenger seat, your vehicle has an air bag for the driver only.

-If it doesn't say SUPPLEMENTAL INFLATABLE RESTRAINT on the middle part of the steering wheel, your vehicle doesn't have air bags.
+If it doesn't say AIR BAG on the middle part of the steering wheel, your vehicle doesn't have air bags.